Yes, there are repeat offenders who might qualify, but they are a relatively small percentage of the overall DUI arrests.

 Nebraska DUI Statute – What Must the State Prove to Convict Me?

-Before worrying about the potential penalties you could face, you should be certain you understand the charges against you and what the State (through the prosecuting attorney) must prove in order to convict you of driving under the influence.
+Before worrying about your first DUI offense in Nebraska, you should be certain you understand the charges against you and what the State (through the prosecuting attorney) must prove in order to convict you of driving under the influence.
 Nebraska Revised Statute § 60-6,196 governs the offense of driving under the influence, reading as follows:

-(1) It shall be unlawful for any person to operate or be in the actual physical control of any motor vehicle:
+- It shall be unlawful for any person to operate or be in the actual physical control of any motor vehicle

 If you are convicted of driving under the influence as a first-time offender in the State of Nebraska, you face a number of potential penalties, including: